NFL picks, predictions against spread Week 12: Chiefs edge Bucs; Eagles stun Seahawks; Raiders rebound - Up News Info

 Sunday, 1 p.m.
 ET, CBS

 The Browns won’t mess around in this game where weather won’t be a factor, unlike their past three home games.
 Look for them to trust in a heavy dose of Nick Chubb and Kareem Hunt in the running and short passing games, with a few calculated high-percentage big-play passes from Baker Mayfield.
-The Browns’ defense rallied around Myles Garrett’s absence last week and does it again this week, facing likely fading Jake Luton.
+The Browns’ defense rallied around Myles Garrett’s absence last week and does it again this week, facing Mike Glennon.

 Pick: Browns win 30-20 and cover the spread.